A Fourier interpolation method for numerical solution of FBSDEs: Global convergence, stability, and higher order discretizations: Abstract

 \section{Abstract}

-{ The implementation of the convolution method for the numerical solution of backward stochastic differential equations (BSDEs) introduced in \cite{hyndmanoyonongou:2013} uses a uniform space grid.
-Locally, this approach produces a truncation error, a space discretization error, and an additional extrapolation error.
-Even if the extrapolation error is convergent in time, the resulting absolute error may be high at the boundaries of the uniform space grid.
-In order to solve this problem, we propose a tree-like grid for the space discretization which suppresses the extrapolation error leading to a globally convergent numerical solution for the (F)BSDE.
-On this alternative grid the conditional expectations involved in the BSDE time discretization are computed using Fourier analysis and the fast Fourier transform (FFT) algorithm as in the initial implementation.
+{ The convolution method for the numerical solution of forward-backward stochastic differential equations (FBSDEs), introduced in \cite{hyndmanoyonongou:2013}, uses a uniform space grid.
+In this paper we utilize a tree-like spatial discretization that approximates the BSDE on the tree, so that no spatial interpolation procedure is necessary.
+In addition to suppressing extrapolation error, leading to a globally convergent numerical solution for the FBSDE, we provide explicit convergence rates.
+On this alternative grid the conditional expectations involved in the time discretization of the BSDE are computed using Fourier analysis and the fast Fourier transform (FFT) algorithm.
 The method is then extended to higher-order time discretizations of FBSDEs.
-Numerical results demonstrating convergence are also presented. }
+Numerical results demonstrating convergence are presented using a commodity price model, incorporating seasonality, and forward prices. }

-\textbf{Keywords:} Forward-backward stochastic differential equations; numerical solutions; fast Fourier transform;
+\textbf{Keywords:} Forward-backward stochastic differential equations; numerical solutions; fast Fourier transform

 \textbf{Mathematics Subject Classification (2000):} Primary: 60H10, 65C30; Secondary: 60H30